 Games are a part of Indian history and its diverse culture.
 A wide variety of games is known to be played across all regions in India through generations by people of all ages.
-The inscriptions on the temple floors and walls and references to traditional games in the epics and mythological stories depict the culture of playing games as an important activity of the Indian society.
-Games in India are played not just to fulfill the social need but also to teach important values like planning, strategizing, leadership, teamwork, perseverance, tolerance etc.
+The inscriptions on the temple floors and walls and references to traditional games in the epics and mythological stories depict the culture of playing games as an important activity in Indian society.
+Games in India are played not just to fulfil the social need but also to teach important values like planning, strategizing, leadership, teamwork, perseverance, tolerance etc.

 However, one thing common with all games is that they are designed to provide enjoyment while developing both physical and mental skills.
-They are used as tools to improve concentration, hand eye coordination, motor skills, sensory skills, logical thinking, strategy building skills and math skills.
+They are used as tools to improve concentration, hand-eye coordination, motor skills, sensory skills, logical thinking, strategy-building skills and math skills.
 Most importantly, games provide a mode of interaction among people of varied generations.